 - ensure that content from our site is presented in the most effective manner for you and for your computer.
 See cookies.

-- to understand how users make use of our website, using Google Analytics and similar technology allowing us to improve it.
-Information collected using Google Analytics is collected anonymously and you will not be identified by it.
+- to understand how users make use of our website and what aspects of our work people are interested in supporting using Google Analytics, One Trust and similar technology allowing us to improve it.
+One Trust allows you to exercise your right to manage cookies.
+Information is collected anonymously and you will not be identified by it.

 We may share your personal information: